Kipor

 Fuel Leak / Evaporation Issue

-Strong fuel smell around Kipor standby generator during or after operation
+A strong fuel smell around the Kipor standby generator during or after operation.

 Advertisements